laxminarayan183/Jenkins-Sonarqube-Docker/README.md

-## Jenkins-Sonarqube-Docker  using deploy app on docker hub
+## Deploy app on Docker hub using Jenkins-Sonarqube-Docker
 ---------------------------------------------------------------------------------------------------
 - Step 1: Launch Ubuntu VM with instance type as t2.large, AMI: 24.04, Storage: 25 GB, No. of instances: 1